Alson33/Labs-6th-semester/Multimedia/lab6/README.md

 - For example say we have a string `wwweerrtss` then the encoded output will be `w3e2r2t1s2` as we can see the encoded output has numbers assigned as the length of corresponding characters.

 - Steps to create a Run length encoding:
+    1. Get string from user
-    1. First we loop through the characters of the given string.
+    1. Then we loop through the characters of the given string.
     2. Then loop through each characters and count the length
     3. Print the character and length repeatedly.